neha-nayeem/sql-challenge/README.md

 WHERE date_part('year', hire_date) = '1986'
 ```

-3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+**3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.**

 ```sql
 SELECT dept_manager.dept_no, departments.dept_name, dept_manager.emp_no,